Yours truly, Tell It Like It Is Blogger with Cherokee 387Charlie

 Here is a letter, composed earlier today to a fellow pilot who inspired me to share with him and you the following electronic missive.
 And I quote:

-Flying has been such an integral part of the my last 30 years that I am constantly blogging about outstanding historic aviation personalities such as Jimmy Doolittle, Chuck Yeager, Robert 'Rosie' Rosenthal, John Gillespie Mcgee, Jr., Jackie Cochran, Harold I. June, Johnny Moore and too many others to enumerate .
+Flying has been such an integral part of the my last 30 years that I am constantly blogging about outstanding historic aviation personalities such as Jimmy Doolittle, Chuck Yeager, Robert 'Rosie' Rosenthal, John Gillespie Mcgee, Jr., Jackie Cochran, Harold I. June, Johnny Moore and too many others to enumerate.
 So, please read on.

 Likewise, I discovered flying while living in the most beautiful areas of California, Chico/Paradise.
-What turned me on was the positive energy and excitement about aviation from my wife , herself a pilot, and her family who were involved in aviation insurance in the Portland, Oregon market.
+What turned me on was the positive energy and excitement about aviation from my wife, herself a pilot, and her family who were involved in aviation insurance in the Portland, Oregon market.

 Before long I earned my wings from Sugarpine Aviators, up in the Sierras at Quincy Airport in Plumas County.
 My instructors were Johnny Moore, a crop duster and ATP rated (author of I Must Fly and Breaking into Agricultural Aviation) and Tom Rahn-- who both still run the school some 30 years later.
-They introduced me to the love of flying that includes a respect for mountain flying since Quincy and its airport are situated in a natural bowl, surrounded by mountains at about 3,000 MSL ; the airport is beautiful in winter creating a natural snow bowl and is about and is a 40 minute flight to Lake Tahoe.
+They introduced me to the love of flying that includes a respect for mountain flying since Quincy and its airport are situated in a natural bowl, surrounded by mountains at about 3,000 MSL ; the airport is beautiful in winter creating a natural snow bowl and is a 40 minute flight to Lake Tahoe.
 See by blog on this subject: http://tinyurl.com/296jtqd.
 My website is www.richardjschwartz.com

 That's me shortly after accepting delivery of Cherokee 1029H